grafana/writers-toolkit/docs/sources/writing-guide/reuse-directories/index.md

 1. Update the website repository Hugo configuration.

-   The configuration is in the `config/_default/config.yaml` file in the `website` repository.
+   The configuration is in the in the `website` repository in the `config/_default/config.yaml` file.

    Append the mount to the `docs.manual_mount` key in the YAML configuration.